What are smart meters

 What do smart meters do?

 A smart meter sends automatic meter readings directly and securely to your energy supplier, resulting in accurate bills, an end to estimates and manual meter readings.
-The accompanying in-home display is a portable device which shows you exactly how much energy you're using and what it's costing you in pounds and pence, in near real time.
+The accompanying in-home display is a handheld digital device, that sits in your home and allows you to see how much energy you're using and what it's costing you in pounds and pence in near real time.
+This may be called lots of things, like an IHD or smart meter display.
 Both your smart meter and in-home display will be installed by your energy supplier at no extra cost.

 How do smart meters work?

-Your smart meter measures how much gas and electricity you use and shares this directly and securely with your energy supplier and your in-home display (the bit you'll actually use), using wireless technology.
+Your smart meter measures how much gas and electricity you use and securely shares this directly with your energy supplier and your in-home display (the bit you'll actually use).

 You won't have to take any meter readings manually – your smart meter will send automatic readings to your energy supplier via a secure national network which is solely for smart meters.
 This works in the same way as other wireless systems like car remote keys or TVs, using radio waves.
 Though it is a wireless system, you don’t need Wi-Fi in your home for it to work.
 And it won’t use your Wi-Fi if you do have it.